 There is no regulatory obligation before January 1, 2023.

 To print a tracking slip, you must use your keyboard and press: Ctrl+P or Print Screen.

 The electronic tracking slip does not replace the paper manifest or bill of lading provided or required by the receiving location.

 The tracking slip number must be written on the paper manifest.

 The receiving location must record the net weight (without the weight of the truck), i.e., the weight of the soil only.

 You must indicate the weight in metric tonnes.

 The owner, contractor and/or person responsible for the waste identified in the project will be invoiced.
 The sites referred to in section 3 of the Regulation respecting the traceability of excavated contaminated soil will also be invoiced.

-A fee of $2.00 per metric tonne of soil is payable for any quantity of contaminated soil that is transported.
-For more information, see the Regulation respecting the fees payable for the traceability of excavated contaminated soil.
+A fee per metric tonne of soil is payable for any quantity of contaminated soil that is transported.
+For more information, see the Regulation respecting the fees payable for the traceability of excavated contaminated soil (in French only).